wezerg/interview_oosta/README.md

 - Sass

 ## Commands
+- `npm install` : Install dependancies (must be used before to launch project)
 - `npm run start` : Run the app in development mode
 - `npm run test` : Run test for the app
 - `npm run build` : Build the app for production